birgander2/PyRAT/README.md

 ## Requirements

 Pyrat is developed in Python 3.
 It does _not_ run under Python 2.
 Required python packages are specified in the file _requirements.txt_.
+Currently, it is required to use python 3.4 (and not python >=3.5) since some packages have not yet been updated to python >=3.5.
 We recommend using the Anaconda Python distribution.
 With Anaconda, you can create and activate a pyrat-compatible virtual environment with the commands:

     conda env create -f requirements.txt -n pyrat source activate pyrat

 Basically all developments are done on a Linux system.
-As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested.
+As a pure python / cython project, pyrat should run also on Windows and OSX, but this is genuinely untested. **A known issue of Anaconda Python on  Windows is a buggy pyqt 4.11.
+Please downgrade to pyqt 4.10  if the GUI crashes on startup.**

 ## Download